yingweiwo

 Hepatotoxicity

-A woman with beta-thalassemia restarted deferoxamine 2 grams subcutaneously 5 days per week 3 days after delivery.
-She breastfed (extent not stated) one of her twins from birth.
-After 17 days of breastfeeding, the infant's serum levels were as follows: iron 17.4 micromoles/L, ferritin 200 mcg/L, and transferrin16.8 micromoles/L, all in the normal range.
-Serum urea, calcium and magnesium were also normal.
-The second twin was hospitalized for longer and breastfeeding status in the hospital was not reported.
-Both infants were breastfed (extent not stated) for 4 months postpartum.
-Both had normal neurologic and motor development at 4 months and laboratory values consistent with their heterozygous beta-thalassemia: hemoglobin F 11.1% and 8.4%, hemoglobin 10.5 g/L and 10.5 g/L, reticulocytes 3.3% and 2.6%, and median erythrocyte volume 60 fL and 58 fL.
-Their serum levels of iron, ferritin, transferrin, liver enzymes, plasma urea and bilirubin were all normal.
+A woman with β-thalassemia restarted subcutaneous deferoxamine at 2 grams per dose, 5 days a week, 3 days after delivery.
+She breastfed one of the twins from birth (feeding extent not specified).
+After 17 days of breastfeeding, the infant's serum iron levels were as follows: iron 17.4 μmol/L, ferritin 200 μg/L, transferrin 16.8 μmol/L, all within the normal range.
+Serum urea, calcium, and magnesium levels were also normal.
+The other twin had a longer hospital stay, and breastfeeding during hospitalization was not reported.
+Both infants were breastfed for 4 months postpartum (feeding extent not specified).
+At 4 months of age, both infants had normal neurological and motor development, and laboratory results were consistent with a diagnosis of heterozygous β-thalassemia: fetal hemoglobin 11.1% and 8.4%, hemoglobin 10.5 g/L and 10.5 g/L, reticulocyte percentage 3.3% and 2.6%, and median erythrocyte volume 60 fL and 58 fL, respectively.
+Their serum iron, ferritin, transferrin, liver enzymes, plasma urea, and bilirubin levels were normal.
+One woman with β-thalassemia delivered by cesarean section and breastfed her infant from birth (feeding extent not specified) while taking deferoxamine (dosage not specified).
+No adverse reactions were reported in her infant. ◉ Effects on lactation and breast milk: As of the revision date, no relevant published information was found.
+Protein binding: In vitro serum protein binding was less than 10%.

 References